Teaching online: A checklist

 - Share the recording with your learners when the class is over.

 Because of the coronavirus (COVID-19) pandemic, many instructors have been rapidly pressed into delivering their courses from a distance.
 This remote delivery might employ some asynchronous instruction in the institution’s learning management system (LMS).
-However, most instructors are utlizing live sessions where everyone connects from the comfort of their own homes or offices.
+However, most instructors are utlising live sessions where everyone connects from the comfort of their own homes or offices.

-Since many institutions are several weeks into the closure of physical campuses, you may have already offered online sessions and have come to realize that, when doing so, it’s important to give yourself and your students some grace.
+Since many institutions are several weeks into the closure of physical campuses, you may have already offered online sessions and have come to realise that, when doing so, it’s important to give yourself and your students some grace.
 Stress can negatively impact teaching and learning by making it more difficult to concentrate and limiting cognitive load.
 As in any emergency situation, it’s important to put your own oxygen mask on first before checking on your students.
 Don’t judge yourself too harshly (or at all).
 What you are doing is very different from offering an online class, which frequently involves months of preparation and thought about how to best transform your traditional instruction for this new environment.
 You might deliver an online course sometime in the future, but now, we’re in an emergency situation that requires offering traditional instruction remotely, not rethinking it.

 As the semester progresses, the tips and tricks below will help you bring your synchronous course to the next level.